jabocg/pync/README.md

 - [ ] .pyncignore file
 - [ ] "run and forget" style, automatically checking for modifications in the source directory
 - [ ] arguments?
+    --debug: provides aditional output, lines per file, ctime, etc
+    --source: give source directory to create background process(look into)
+    --dest: give dest directory to create background process(look into) --verbose -v: maybe more info about files, which ones check etc.
+    --no-action -n: only list what WOULD happen, don't actually copy
 - [ ] actual sync ability:
 * define two directories in a file (.pynconf?) and sync them, keep them the same, auto detect modifications